epickrram/grav/README.md

 A collection of tools to help visualise process execution.

+This [blog post](https://epickrram.blogspot.co.uk/2017/05/performance-visualisation-tools.html) has some detail on the rationale and implementation detail.

 ### Scheduler profile

 Visual cues to inform whether your application's threads are being pre-empted by the kernel scheduler before they are ready to yield the processor.